An Overview Of The Policy Design, Underwriting, And Planning Process

 The Formal Underwriting And Application Process

-I always set up a digital application for my clients.
-Everything is filled out and submitted online.
 There are two basic parts to most applications that you are responsible for filling out.
 The first part is a series of general information collection forms.
 The second part is a health or medical questionnaire.

 Part I of the application will ask you about the basics: your name, age, telephone number, Social Security Number, address, date of birth, your sex, marital status, and where you work or what you do for a living.